| |

 Fall Soup Party ideas

-I love these sweet fall leaf paper straws.
+I love these sweet fall leaf paper straws and flowers in mason jars.
 Love is in the details.

 Easy Fall Decor